stucco/dev-setup/README.md

 ## Using the VM for development

-The parent directory of this project will be mounted within the VM at `/stucco-shared`.
+To use this VM for development, vagrant will mount the parent directory of this project within the VM at `/stucco-shared`.
 It is expected that you will have a directory structure where all of the repositories are in a common folder, so it looks like this:

     - stucco
       - dev-setup